tinyplex/vite-tinybase-ts-react-sync-durable-object/README.md

 the TinyBase ui-react-dom module UI components, and also synchronizing between disparate browser windows using Cloudflare Durable Objects.

-This server does not currently store TinyBase state, so once all clients have been disconnected (and their browser storage cleared) synced data will be lost.
+The server can be configured to store TinyBase state, so even if all clients have been disconnected (and their browser storage cleared) synced data will still be available on the server for future connecting clients.

 <img width="847" alt="image" src="https://github.com/user-attachments/assets/c63f2789-94dd-4fd3-a5eb-e929c7b4897c">